Q1. How do I set up LEAD.bot in Slack?

 Q7.
 Can remote teams utilize LEAD?

 Absolutely!
 Many of our customers use LEAD for their remote workforce.
 Upon registration, we send employee engagement resources to our users in order to help leverage LEAD.bot in a way that works best for their organization.
+You can also take a look at our solution pages to find the use cases your company can use.

 Q8.
 What happens when you match an odd number of users?